 Sales of the Apple Watch likely won’t ever reach that of the iPhone or iPad, but that doesn’t mean it’s not worth your time.

-Apple sold about a million Apple Watches during the first weekend of pre-order, according to some reports, and few Apple products have failed to sell well.
+Apple sold about a million Apple Watches during the first weekend of pre-order, and few Apple products have failed to sell well.
 If you already have a successful app in the Apple App Store, developing an additional app for the watch is probably a good idea.
 Apple currently is not allowing stand-alone apps just for the watch.